 In order for the app to function as described above, you have to grant it wide-ranging permission to administer your phone.
 Apps can’t, by default, simply disable parts of your phone’s normal system without your express approval.

 A few users have examined the app’s code and noted the extensive list of access that you’re required to provide (which can be seen a few comments down in this Reddit thread).
-This raises red flags from a privacy standpoint — especially considering that the app is produced by a little-known startup rather than a recognized software company with a proven reputation and track record.
+This raises red flags from a privacy standpoint — especially considering that the app is produced by a little-known startup rather than a recognized software company with a proven reputation and a track record of safeguarding users’ personal information.

 Note that other common apps that drivers use, such as Google/Apple Maps and music streaming services like Pandora and Spotify, will still work as long as they’re activated before you start moving (or while the car is stopped).